alexandroid000/improv/README.md

 -------------

 -   [Stack (for installation)](https://docs.haskellstack.org/en/stable/README/)
--   ROS + TurtleSim (can change to use with any ROS-message compatible simulato
-    r) (tested with kinetic)
+-   ROS + TurtleSim (can change to use with any ROS-message compatible simulator) (tested with kinetic)
--   some kind of shell (tested with zsh)
+-   some kind of shell (tested with zsh and bash)

 Install Instructions
 -------------------